 Email address

-Name, street address, latitude, longitude and a location description for each proposed FSE site.
+Name, street address, latitude, longitude and a location description for each proposed LMD-FCI site.

 The number of FSEs.
-The total number for all FSEs claiming MHD-FCI credit owned by a single applicant within ¼ mile of an MHD-FCI site cannot exceed ten.

-The nameplate power rating (kW), connector type(s), and model for each FSE.
-The total nameplate power rating for all FSEs claiming MHD-FCI credit owned by a single applicant within ¼ mile of an MHD-FCI site cannot exceed 10 MW.
+The nameplate power rating (kW), FCI power rating (kW), connector type(s), and model for each FSE.
+The FCI power rating of the FSE can be less than the nameplate power rating to meet the requirements of (F) below, but cannot exceed the nameplate power rating.

+The total FCI power rating for all LMD-FCI FSEs claiming FCI credit at one address under this provision cannot exceed 2,500 kW.

-The total site power (kW) available to the MHD-FCI chargers, including from the electric grid, battery energy storage, and on-site production.
-The total site power (kW) supplied to the MHD-FCI FSEs must be greater than or equal to the sum of the nameplate power rating of the MHD-FCI FSEs.
+The total site power (kW) available to the chargers at the site, including from the electric grid, battery energy storage, and on-site production.
+The total site power (kW) that can be supplied to all on-site FSEs must be greater than or equal to the sum of the FCI power rating of on-site FSEs certified to use the FCI pathway.

-The MHD-FCI charging capacity for each FSE calculated using the following equation:
+The FCI charging capacity for each LMD-FCI FSE calculated using the following equation:

-CapMHD-FCIi=Fsite×PMHD-FCIi×24
+CapFCIi=FLMDsite ×PFCIi×24

+where:

-CapMHD-FCIi is the MHD-FCI charging capacity (kWh/day) for the FSE i
+CapFCIi is the FCI charging capacity (kWh/day) for the LMD-FCI FSE i

-Fsite is the factor applied to the FSE based on site type:
+FLMDsite is the factor applied to the FSE based on LMD-FCI site type:

-For an FSE at a shared MHD-FCI charging site, 20%
+For an FSE at a public LMD-FCI charging site, 20%

-For an FSE at a private MHD-FCI charging site, 10%
+For an FSE at a private LMD-FCI charging site, 10%

-PMHD-FCIi is the lesser of the nameplate power rating for the FSE or 2,000 kW.
+PFCIi is the lesser of the FCI power rating for the LMD-FCI FSE or 350 kW.

 24 is the number of hours in a day (hr/day)